 Cloud hosting is a versatile form of web hosting.
-Although still relatively new, cloud hosting is becoming popular because companies can use it for a whole variety of jobs
+Cloud hosting is popular because companies can use it for a whole variety of jobs

 Many businesses use cloud hosting to publish their websites online.
 However, it’s also well-suited to other tasks, most notably running cloud computing services.